jiaqili3/AmphionVALLEv2/egs/tts/valle_v2/README.md

         },
 ```

+We also recommend changing "num_hidden_layers" if your GPU memory is limited.

 **Set smaller batch_size if you are out of memory😢😢**

 I used batch_size=3 to successfully run on a single card, if you'r out of memory, try smaller.